Bible103

 MORE ABOUT JOB: As we ponder this book, we may ask ourselves whether our faith is genuine enough to trust God no matter how bad things look.
 We can ask ourselves, “am I immune to the danger of serving God only when things are going good?”
 We also may wonder at time whether God really does love us.
 Faith allows us to say, like Job, what Paul writes in Romans 11:33.
 No matter what, can we say what Job does in Job 19:25?
 Like Job, Jesus suffered even though he was innocent, but also, as the book of Job shows, Jesus knew there was a grand plan behind it all; Hebrews 12:2-3.

-In Luke 23:31, Jesus tells Peter that “Satan demanded to have you, to sife you like wheat.
+In Luke 23:31, Jesus tells Peter that “Satan demanded to have you, to sift you like wheat.
 But I have prayed for you that your faith may not fail.”
 What themes do you see here that remind you of Job?

 timeline from Abraham to Christ.